b2wads/grimorio-ui/README.md

 </h3>

 <p align="center">
-  Grimório✨ é uma coleção de componentes de interface do usuário prontos para serem utilizados em projetos feitos com React ⚛️.
-São 40 componentes inspirados pelo <a href="https://material.io/design/">Material Design</a> com personalização através de <a href="https://developer.mozilla.org/pt-BR/docs/Web/CSS/Using_CSS_custom_properties">Variáveis CSS</a>!
+  Grimório✨ is a collection of user interface components ready to use in React projects ⚛️.
+They are 40 components inspired by <a href="https://material.io/design/">Material Design</a> with customized through <a href="https://developer.mozilla.org/pt-BR/docs/Web/CSS/Using_CSS_custom_properties">Variáveis CSS</a>!
 </p>

 <div align="center">